 - This museum is Indiana’s first Smithsonian affiliate.
 They offer many seasonal events and learning experiences for all ages.
 In addition to visits throughout the year, the Adventure Kids have enjoyed their Headless Horseman experience in the fall, their indoor play areas in the winter, and their preschool classes in the spring and summer.

-- The Merry Prairie Holiday festival takes place from 6:00pm-10:00pm on Friday through Sunday from the end of November through New Year’s Eve.
+- The Merry Prairie Holiday festival takes place in the evenings and mostly on the weekends in November and December.

 - Children under 2 are free.